Snakybo/Clicked/README.md

 ## Introduction

-Clicked is a World of Warcraft addon that allows you to manage both keybindings and click-cast bindings in an inuitive yet powerful manner.
-It allows you to bind virtually any keyboard or mouse button to perform a specic action, such as casting an ability or using an item.
+Clicked is a World of Warcraft addon that allows you to manage both keybindings and click-cast bindings in an intuitive yet powerful manner.
+It allows you to bind virtually any keyboard or mouse button to perform a specific action, such as casting an ability or using an item.
 You can also configure the left and right mouse buttons to immediately cast an ability on a the targeted unit frame.

 The Clicked configuration panel can be accessed using the `/clicked` or `/cc` command, or clicking on the minimap button.